caelum/panettone-eclipse/README.markdown

 Eclipse:
+1. allow custom version of panettone jar (use the project's own file, if found)
-> automatically add popupmenu to add Panettone Nature to a project
+2. automatically add popupmenu to add Panettone Nature to a project
-- create your update site
+5. create your update site
-- allow custom version of panettone jar (use the project's own file, if found)

 pANETTONE:
+3. plugin automatically download jar if not yet present
-- doc explaining plugin
+4. doc explaining plugin

+LATER:
 - removing a tone.html is not deleting the java file

-LATER:
 - project clean is not deleting everything private final static Runnable EMPTY = () -> {};      E      <%@ Runnable body = EMPTY %>